There are now 2 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face Semester 2 UWA (Perth) Face to face

-- Typically this unit is assessed in the following ways: (1) placement; (2) reflective journal; and (3) seminar participation.
+Indicative assessments in this unit are as follows: (1) placement; (2) reflective journal; and (3) seminar participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.